 \textbf{Consistency regularization}, another fundamental component in SSL algorithms, is usually implemented by enforcing the model output stable with perturbations during training.
-Consistency constraints are required in various ways, such as image-level \cite{berthelot2019mixmatch, berthelot2019remixmatch, sohn2020fixmatch, xie2020unsupervised, wang2019enaet}, model-level \cite{xie2020self, zhang2020wcp}, feature-level \cite{kuo2020featmatch}, distribution-level \cite{berthelot2019remixmatch} and temporal-level \cite{tarvainen2017mean, laine2016temporal, zhou2020time} consistency.
 The most widely used consistency regularization is Data-Augmentation based Consistency Training (DACT).
 MixMatch \cite{berthelot2019mixmatch} applies random horizontal flips and crops several times on a single image, and the average prediction is used for consistency training.
 ReMixMatch \cite{berthelot2019remixmatch} requires the model's prediction of weakly and strongly augmented images to be consistent with each other.
 UDA \cite{xie2020unsupervised} leverages CutOut \cite{devries2017improved} and RandAugment \cite{cubuk2020randaugment} to unlabeled samples.
-FixMatch \cite{sohn2020fixmatch} follows UDA and ReMixMatch to adopt similar strategies as strong augmetation with samples filtered by threshold.
+FixMatch \cite{sohn2020fixmatch} follows UDA and ReMixMatch to adopt similar strategies as strong augmentation with samples filtered by the threshold.